improveTheWorld/DataFlow.NET/docs/DataFlow-Data-Reading-Infrastructure.md

 ### 3.6 Raw Record Capture & Auditing

-- `CaptureRawRecord` (bool): If true, original record text (as read, including separators and original line endings if preserved) is captured per logical record.
+- `RawRecordObserver` (recordNumber, rawLine): When set, full raw record accumulation is enabled and the original record text (as read, including separators and original line endings if preserved) is streamed to the observer for each logical record.
-- `RawRecordObserver` `(recordNumber, rawLine)` delegate: Observes each raw record (useful for auditing, lineage, compliance).
 - Raw capture is literal; doubled quotes remain doubled.
-- Large files: prefer `RawRecordObserver` streaming rather than setting `CaptureRawRecord` just to gather the data—observer avoids extra retention.
+- Even when no observer is set, a small always-on 0..128 character raw prefix buffer is kept solely for error excerpts and guard-rail checks (CsvQuoteError, CsvLimitExceeded) to avoid full per-record memory costs.
+- For large files, prefer RawRecordObserver for streaming audit pipelines.

 ### 3.7 Legacy Behavior Emulation (Migration Guidance)